modo-lv/caves-of-qud-mods/README.md

 Single/Multiweapon skill training doesn't benefit from the critical hit bonus.

+## Missile weapon combat

+Using missile weapons in combat trains the corresponding skills ([Bow and Rifle](https://wiki.cavesofqud.com/wiki/Bow_and_Rifle), [Heavy Weapon](https://wiki.cavesofqud.com/wiki/Heavy_Weapon), or [Pistol](https://wiki.cavesofqud.com/wiki/Pistol)).

+Training points are earned for each attack where all the following are true:
+* The target is successfully hit (with or without damage).
+* The target is a creature other than player (attacking walls or yourself doesn't count).
+* The target is the one originally aimed at (hitting something else by accident or through bullet spread doesn't count).

 ## Customs and Folklore

 [Customs and Folklore] is trained whenever you gain reputation from a water ritual.
 Note that unlocking it requires at least 19 Intelligence.
 It can still be trained, but will only unlock once the requirement is met.